-Without a blog, you are limited to just your few website pages to drive traffic.
+Without a blog, you are limited to just your few website pages for online searchers to find you in Google search results.
 These pages tend to have few relevant keywords and are not updated frequently enough to show up high on searches.
 Blogs, however, are traffic magnets.
 Google indexes blog posts much more quickly than other pages.
 You can drive a good amount of focused traffic to your website by integrating relevant keywords into your blog posts.

-Another reason to have a blog is to showcase your company as an industry expert.
-You want to build a community of visitors around your website and blog who check back frequently for expert tips and advice.
-A great away to build a community around your posts is to bring in new customers who value you as an expert.
-If you post well-written and valuable content relevant to your product or which focuses on helping your customers with their issues, you’ll find people will start a conversation around your content.
+Another benefit of blog marketing is that it allows you to showcase yourself as an industry expert.
+If you post well-written and valuable content relevant to your product or which focuses on helping your customers with their issues, you’ll build a community of visitors around your website and blog.
+This community involves new prospects who come across your business via Google search, existing website visitors who found your content useful and return for more, and social media users who share your content.
 Experts get topics buzzing.
 You’ll leave your competitors in the dust once you establish yourself as the go-to source for content pertaining to your industry.

 No one said blogging was easy, but it doesn’t have to be hard.
-Often, most difficult part about blogging is coming up with blog topic ideas.
-If you’re going to have a blog, you may as well have a good one.
-That’s why coming up with relevant blog ideas for business is key to a successful blog.
+Often, the most difficult part about blogging is coming up with blog topic ideas.
+If you’re going to invest the time into a blog, it needs to be a good one.
+One that drives traffic to your website and customers to your business.
 It’s vital that you develop content that’s actually interesting to your audience.
 It needs to be content that is engaging and, most importantly, useful.
 Customers should be motivated to check back on your blog regularly because its content is so valuable.

 We’ve written some tips on how to write your first blog post, but here are a few more company blog post ideas to get you started:

-Blog post length is key when it comes to how to blog effectively.
-Too long and you’ll lose your readers; too short, and you’ll lack substance.
+Length is key when it comes blog marketing.
+Too long and you’ll lose your readers; too short and you’ll lack substance.
 So how long should blog posts be?

 For more simple posts, fewer words are your best bet.
 Attention spans are short these days, and if you have something valuable to say, you should say it right away.
 Don’t make your readers dig through a slew of empty paragraphs in order to reach your main point.
 If you’re looking to rank for SEO purposes, longer form posts around 1,000 words are ideal, but a shorter post is better than nothing.

-When it comes to your blog, always remember: content is key.
+When it comes to blog marketing always remember that content is key.
 Never use blog posts simply as fodder for stuffing in keywords.
 Your company’s blog is a way of gaining followership and credibility, and attracting customers to engage with you.
-Blogging is a key aspect to your business’s “likeability” and should be treated with great care and respect.
+Blogging is a key aspect of your business’s “likeability” and should be treated with great care and respect.
 What you put into your blog posts, you get out.
 So invest generously—the results will be well worth it.